 Hi @pbinnell_2355,

 Looks like the example code was incorrect.
 I've updated it.
-When a dotnet tool is installed globally, you run it by just running the tool name directly, so pgutil
+When a dotnet tool is installed globally, you run it by just running the tool name directly, so

-instead of dotnet pgutil
+instead ofdotnet pgutil

 Hope this help!